lang-talk/meetups/README.md

 # #lang-talk meetups

-This is the page for our small comunity of PL enthusiasts.
+This is the page for our small community of PL enthusiasts.
 The effort started on 16th November 2022.
 That was the date of our first meetup.

 ## [📬 Get updates to your mailbox](https://forms.gle/7aS8Qcf2bQPBXJFRA)
-We will keep you notified when a next meetup is getting ready.
+We will keep you notified when the next meetup is getting ready.

 ____